-- Ordinary persons that is, a person who is neither a skilled nor instructed person. - Instructed (electrically) persons that is, a person who is adequately advised or supervised by an electrically skilled person to enable him or her to perceive risks and avoid the hazards that electricity can create. - Skilled (electrically) person that is, a person who possesses relevent education and experience of electrical work to be able at all times to preceive risks and avoid the hazards which electricity can create.
+- Ordinary persons that is, a person who is neither a skilled nor instructed person. - Instructed (electrically) persons that is, a person who is adequately advised or supervised by an electrically skilled person to enable that person to perceive risks and avoid the hazards that electricity can create. - Skilled (electrically) person that is, a person who possesses relevent education training and practical skills, and who is able to preceive risks and avoid the hazards which electricity can create.